 What's involved?:

-Patients will be required to attend outpatient clinics for regular check-ups and blood tests for up to 52 months (4 years and 4 months).
+Patients will be required to attend outpatient clinics for regular check-ups and blood tests.

 Clinical Information